 Mark E. Ruddy, Esq.

-The NFA issued Notice to Members I-17-14, which provides further detail on 4s submissions.
+The NFA issued Notice to Members I-17-23, which provides further information on the criteria for Public Representative candidates and how to submit nominations.

 For further information about any of the topics covered, please feel free to contact Ruddy Gregory, PLLC (www.ruddylaw.com) or 202-797-0762.